 - The solution provides ongoing support on the operational side with fillings, VAT returns, HR issues etc.

 - Remote employees can swiftly and compliantly be switched from an entity to an EOR solution whilst maintaining all relevant compliance if handled correctly.

 Investing in such solutions can ensure businesses are more readily able to tackle the potential problems that can arise when expanding abroad, helping to avoid financial trouble down the line.

-Mike advises clients to examine what has been successful in their home market, and track the path of their growth to help replicate this success when expanding.
-In line with the notion that preparation is key for success, he stresses the importance of solidifying a sales plan and strategy that can be tweaked for new markets.
+Mike advises clients to examine what has been successful in their home market and track the path of their growth to help replicate this success when expanding.
+In line with the notion that preparation is key to success, he stresses the importance of solidifying a sales plan and strategy that can be tweaked for new markets.

 When it comes to planning the ‘where and how’ part of business expansion, Mike speaks about: